dwt/fluent/Readme.md

 While this is way better than e.g. Ruby where that will just return the value of the last expression - which means objects constantly leak internals - it is very annoying if you want to chain off of one of these method calls.

-Fear not though, fluent has you covered. :)
+Fear not though, fluentpy has you covered. :)

 Fluent wrapped objects will have a `self` property, that allows you to continue chaining off of the previous self.